From Engineer to Manager: Is Leadership the Right Career Path for You?

-If you're a woman in engineering or design, you've probably faced the question at some point: should you move into management or stay on the technical path?
+If you work in a technical field, you've probably faced the question at some point: should you move into management or stay on the technical path?
 It’s not always an easy decision.
-Both routes offer opportunities for growth, but the right choice depends on your strengths, interests, and long-term career goals.
-Let’s break it down.

 Understanding the Two Career Paths